-a.
+- a.
 Applicability.
-Selec t one: No. This Apper ndix is not applicable (do not complete the remaining items) O Yes.
-This Appe ndix applies (complete the remaining items) b.
-Medication Manage ement and Follow-Up ty.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant egimens, the methods for conducting monitoring, and the frequency of monitoring. participant m State Oversight and Follow-Up.
-Describe: (a) the method(s) that the state uses to ensure that edications are managed appropriately, including: (a) the identification of potentially harmful practice current use of contraindicated medications); (b) the method(s) for following up on potentially harmful Appendix G: Partici pant Safeguards G-3: Medication Management and Administration (2 of 2) stration by Waiver Providers ded in G-3-a indicate you do not need to complete this section ministration of Medications.
-Select one: licable. (do not complete the remaining items) cannot providers are responsible for the administration of medications to waiver participants who self-administer and/or have responsibility to oversee participant self-administration of ions. (complete the remaining items) waiver provide concerning in policies refer Summarize the state policies that apply to the administration of medications by waiver providers or der responsibilities when participants self-administer medications, including (if applicable) policies redication administration by non-medical waiver provider personnel.
-State laws, regulations, and enced in the specification are available to CMS upon request through the Medicaid agency or the ency (if applicable).
+Select one: - No. This Appendix is not applicable (do not complete the remaining items) - Yes.
+This Appendix applies (complete the remaining items) - b.
+Medication Management and Follow-Up i .
+Responsibility.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. ii. .
+Methods of State Oversight and Follow-Up.
+Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.